dmt0x90/konoha-bootstrap/README.md

 # Konoha-bootstrap
-This repository be about  learning bootstrap with sass.
+This repository be about  learning bootstrap used sass.